danielcrimp/danielcrimp.github.io/collections/_drafts/2024-03-31-matta-application.md

 ## Finding the right role

 I spent a few months researching and applying at established tech companies and startups.
 This didn't go great.
 I wasn't interviewing well, and I wasn't excited by a lot of the work that was out there.
 After some unfulfilling searching, I stumbled across Matta.
-They had a lot of really digestible published research which they'd packaged as a slick product - industrial cameras connected to an inference pipeline that can find problems in most manufacturing processes with barely a day's finetuning.
+They had a lot of really digestible published research which they'd packaged as a slick product - industrial cameras connected to an inference pipeline that finds defects in most manufacturing processes with barely a day's finetuning.
 Their opening sounded like one of the vanishingly few roles that would value hardware, software, ML knowledge and creative skills.
 On the listing, they said applicants were encouraged to find creative ways to apply.

 ## Challenge accepted